-- All uses of land, buildings or processes that may be noxious or injurious, or constitute a nuisance beyond the building which contains it by reason of the production or emission of dust, smoke, refuse, matter, odour, gas, fumes, noise; - b) Off-Road vehicles are restricted to established paths and trails on public lands; - c) The keeping of livestock; - d) All uses of buildings and land except those specifically noted as permitted or discretionary; - e) The keeping of junked cars, abandoned vehicles and similar material.
+- a) All uses of land, buildings or processes that may be noxious or injurious, or constitute a nuisance beyond the building which contains it by reason of the production or emission of dust, smoke, refuse, matter, odour, gas, fumes, noise; - b) Off-Road vehicles are restricted to established paths and trails on public lands; - c) The keeping of livestock; - d) All uses of buildings and land except those specifically noted as permitted or discretionary; - e) The keeping of junked cars, abandoned vehicles and similar material.

-- 10.4.2 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established. - 10.4.3 All accessory uses, buildings or structures require the submission of an application for a development permit prior to commencing the use or construction unless it is identified as exempt from this process in Section 3 of the General Administration of this Bylaw. - 10.4.4 Removed.
-Bylaw No. 02 19 - 10.4.5 Removed.
-Bylaw No. 02 19 - 10.4.6 All accessory buildings shall be located a minimum of 1.5 meters from the rear site line except where a public or environmental reserve exists adjacent to the rear yard, no set back will be required. - 10.4.7 The maximum height for a 2-storey boathouse or 2-storey accessory building is 6.71 meters (22 feet) measured from the lowest point of the perimeter of the building to the ridge of the roof. - 10.4.8 All activities related to artisan studios, crafts and workshops shall be conducted within an enclosed building.
-No exterior storage of materials, goods, or waste products is permitted, except within a waste disposal bin for collection. - 10.4.9 All shelterbelts, tree and shrub plantings, portable structures, machinery and earth or gravel piles shall comply with the same setback requirement as for buildings.
+- 10.4.1 A permitted accessory use/building shall be defined as any buildings, structures or a use which is customarily accessory to the principal use of the site, but only if the principal permitted use or discretionary use has been established. - 10.4.2 All accessory uses, buildings or structures require the submission of an application for a development permit prior to commencing the use or construction unless it is identified as exempt from this process in Section 3 of the General Administration of this Bylaw. - 10.4.3 Any buildings, structures, or uses, which are accessory to the principle use of the site, but only after the principle use or discretionary use has been established.
+Accessory buildings are limited to: - a) One accessory garage for two (2) motor or recreational vehicles. - b) Two (2) detached sheds or buildings accessory to the principal dwelling unit on the site. - 10.4.4 All accessory buildings shall be set back a minimum of 7.0 meters from the front site line, 1.2 meters from the principal building, and 0.8 meters from the side site line unless the side site line is an abutting street then the side yard shall be 3.6 meters. - 10.4.5 All accessory buildings shall be located a minimum of 1.5 meters from the rear site line except where a public or environmental reserve exists adjacent to the rear yard, no set back will be required. - 10.4.6 The maximum height for a 2-storey boathouse or 2-storey accessory building is 6.71 meters (22 feet) measured from the lowest point of the perimeter of the building to the ridge of the roof. - 10.4.7 All activities related to artisan studios, crafts and workshops shall be conducted within an enclosed building.
+No exterior storage of materials, goods, or waste products is permitted, except within a waste disposal bin for collection. - 10.4.8 All shelterbelts, tree and shrub plantings, portable structures, machinery and earth or gravel piles shall comply with the same setback requirement as for buildings.